veronicatesei/hcl-universal-orchestrator-chart/README.md

 Multitenancy must be configured by editing the **values.yaml** file.
 The multitenant configuration enables the deployment of the `hcl-uno-tenantmanager` microservice.

-Below, you can find the main steps to enable and set up a multitenant environment on HCL Universal Orchestrator:
+Follow the steps below to enable and set up a multitenant environment on HCL Universal Orchestrator:

  1. Open the **values.yaml** file and go to the `uno.config.multitenant` section.